 If you are interested in setting up a company limited by guarantee then Net Lawman can help you with some of the documentation you will require.

-The Memorandum & Articles of Association set out what the organisations aims and objects are and validate the powers it can use to advance such aims.
-The Memorandum & Articles of Association of a company limited by guarantee also provide the rules for the procedures that are to be used for meetings, voting rights and accounting practises at the company.
+Yor company will need a set of articles of association that set out what the organisation's aims and objects are, and validate the powers it can use to advance such aims.
+The articles also provide the rules for the procedures that are to be used for meetings, voting rights and accounting practices at the company.